 Why should you be concerned?
 70% of the watches we service are the result of improper repair attempts from unethical 'watchmakers' and/or unskilled, low paid, foreign labor working at a mall, jewelry store, over crowded, high-volume service center, or 'fix-it-fast' place.
 Taking your watch to one of these 'hack havens' could easily result in your 'future' repair cost skyrocketing.
 Why risk having it done wrong, when a professional watchmaker's individualized attention can do it right?

-BfW's owner, JOHN W. SAFRANEK, is one of the few watchmakers in the world who possesses both a bachelor's and not one, but two master's degrees.
+BfW's owner, John W. Safranek, is one of the few watchmakers in the world who possesses both a bachelor's and not one, but two master's degrees.
 Mr. Safranek began learning watchmaking the old-fashioned way, through a combination of self-guided training and study, and apprentice training with a retired jeweler and watchmaker.
-He also attended the National Horological Institute, earning certificates and awards of course completion as BEST-IN-CLASS 'Journeyman Horologist' and 'Certified Master Horologist'.
+He also attended the National Horological Institute, where he distinguished himself with the award for BEST-IN-CLASS and received certificates of course completion as both a 'Journeyman Horologist' and 'Certified Master Horologist'.

 Recognizing that further training was essential to learn updated and current techniques to properly service modern watches, and to keep pace with Industry changes in watchmaking, Mr. Safranek became a member of the American Watchmakers-Clockmakers Institute (AWCI), and enrolled in education course work at AWCI's Academy of Watchmaking in Harrison, Ohio.
 In 2009 Mr. Safranek successfully completed all the educational preparatory courses offered by the AWCI Academy of Watchmaking in preparation for the Certified Watchmaker 21st Century (CW21) certification examination.